Postpartum Obsessive Compulsive Disorder (OCD)

 Postpartum OCD symptoms include a combination of obsessions and compulsions.
 These manifest as thoughts and behaviors.

-Here are some of the common obsessions mothers with postpartum OCD will experience:
+Some common obsessions mothers with postpartum OCD experience:

 • Unwanted images of hurting the baby, such as dropping or throwing him/her